CumulusNetworks/docs/content/cumulus-netq-46/Whats-New/_index.md

 <!-- vale on -->
 NetQ 4.6.0 includes the following new features and improvements:

+- Lifecycle management support for cloud deployments running the on-switch OPTA service. {{<link title="Install On-switch OPTA#configure-the-lcm-executor" text="Configure the LCM executor">}} on a switch that is running OPTA to enable switch discovery, upgrades, and decommissions; install Netq Agents and the command line interface; and run a flow analysis.
 - Full support for {{<link title="PTP" text="Precision Time Protocol monitoring">}} via the UI and CLI
 - Enhanced RoCE {{<link title="check/#netq-check-roce" text="validation checks">}} and {{<link title="RoCE" text="monitoring">}} for NVUE-enabled switches.
 The `netq check roce` command now checks for mismatches for switch priority, cable length, and congestion control.
 - Expanded {{<link title="Access Data with Cards#table-settings" text="table options">}} that allow you to export and download tables that exceed 10,000 rows as a CSV file